 Losing my faith was like being caught in a tunnel with a train coming.
 I could see it a mile away, but there wasn't a thing I could do about it.
 By the end I was running towards the train so there wouldn't be any chance my faith would be anything but a long red smear along the tracks.

 I felt...like an absolute failure--like I had let everyone down.
 And yet that release was so sweet.
 So much of who I really was returned to focus.
 I felt like me again.
-I could get a hug, relate to people, maybe kiss a girl without being a doctor or an engineer, and value ideals like equality and social justice again.
+I could get a hug, relate to people, maybe kiss a girl without first being a doctor or an engineer, and value ideals like equality and social justice again.
 (And look, let me underscore again this was a personal journey–today I know there are Muslims who value those things, even if they may have to break from formal Islamic jurisprudence to struggle for many of the same things.)

 The worst part about it was that at that time in my life I look back upon as the most intensely spiritual and most beautiful of my life in a lot of ways.
 One of the reasons I'd fallen in love with Islam in the first place was the regimented spiritual connection.
 I could pontificate about altered states of consciousness today, but the fact was at the time my perception was that I had a very spiritual connection to a higher power and I had intentionally severed it because I could not hold to the dogma.
 Having that wilt in my hands was like watching someone die of some wasting disease....that I had given them.

 My life could have taken a very different turn.